vmbrasseur/Perl_Companies/README.md

 CREDITS
 -------
-This project started out as a fork of [jobs.perl.org-jobs-counter](https://github.com/briandfoy/jobs.perl.org-jobs-counter) by [brian d. foy](http://search.cpan.org/~bdfoy/) and owes an immense debt to him for it.
+This project started out as a fork of [jobs.perl.org-jobs-counter](https://github.com/briandfoy/jobs.perl.org-jobs-counter) by [brian d foy](http://search.cpan.org/~bdfoy/) and owes an immense debt to him for it.

 Thank you, [Jeff Thalhammer](http://search.cpan.org/~thaljef/), for additional motivation to make this happen.